kburchfiel/cpp_yf2dg/README.md

-## Attempt to get J-Dax's Godot 4.3 Your First 2D Game code working within Godot 4.5
+## Attempt to get J-Dax's Godot 4.3 Your First 2D Game C++ code working within Godot 4.5

 (A work in progress)